 Recipe for Rich Compost

 Prepare compost in a bin built specifically for that purpose.
-There is a wide variety of commercial bins available, and some local government agencies provide them for free or at a low cost.
-You can also easily construct your own simple bin.
+A wide variety of commercial bins are available, and some local government agencies provide them for free or at a low cost.
+You can also easily construct your simple bin.
 Popular designs include a circular bin made from a long strip of wire fencing or a square bin made with wooden slats.

-If you have enough space, a two or three bin system will allow you to turn the compost more frequently from, speeding up the breakdown process.
-As one bin fills, simply shovel it into the next bin, so the oldest material ends up on top, aerating the pile and stimulating decomposition.
+If you have enough space, a two or three-bin system will allow you to turn the compost more frequently, speeding up the breakdown process.
+As one bin fills, shovel it into the next bin, so the oldest material ends up on top, aerating the pile and stimulating decomposition.

-- Layer the compost: Within compost bin, layer food scraps with grass, shredded leaves and other organic material.
+- Layer the compost: Within the compost bin, layer food scraps with grass, shredded leaves, and other organic material.

 - Top it off: Cover each layer with a few shovelfuls of dirt.
-When you layer in this way, the smelly kitchen scraps will be covered immediately.
+The smelly kitchen scraps will be covered immediately when you layer in this way.

 - Keep it moist: Dampen the compost with water from a nearby hose.
 The compost should be kept moist but not soaking.